When the stunning state “Utah’s” name hear you what you think then? Visualize images of Mormons? The world’s best skiing? Or the red rocks Moab?

 Following historical data, January 13 is considered the golden winter day, which is best for skiing in Utah.
 There is the highest possibility of receiving snowfall here.

-In Utah, it is illegal to take trombone players to act on the street auction advertise.
-Also, hunt whales & horses also illegal.
+In Utah, it is illegal to take trombone players to act on street auction advertisements.
+Also, hunting whales & horses also illegal.
 In Salt Lake City, you can walk on the road carrying a paper bag of a violin; taking it is unlawful.

 Salt Lake became the birthplace of the first franchised KFC restaurant in 1952.